spookylukey/django-paypal/README.md

 About
 -----

 Django PayPal is a pluggable application that implements with PayPal Payments Standard and Payments Pro.
-It focused on selling software - think "Buy it Now" single items with no shipping or recurring payments.
+The current implementation is geared towards selling items with no shipping.

 Before diving in further a quick overview of PayPal's different payment methods might help. **[PayPal Payments Standard](https://cms.paypal.com/cms_content/US/en_US/files/developer/PP_WebsitePaymentsStandard_IntegrationGuide.pdf)** is the "Buy it Now" button you may have seen floating around the internets.
 Buyers click on the button and are taken to PayPal's website where they can pay for the product.
 After completing the purchase PayPal makes an HTTP POST to your  `notify_url`.
 PayPal calls this process **[Instant Payment Notification](https://cms.paypal.com/cms_content/US/en_US/files/developer/PP_OrderMgmt_IntegrationGuide.pdf)** (IPN).
 Most people would agree that this method sucks (who wants to send people to PayPal's website)?
 But it is quick to implement and doesn't require any of your pages to use SSL.